mitra-ep/rOCEAN/data_and_codes/README.md

 ### Run the codes for each analysis

-The analysis was performed on a cluster computer.
+The analysis was performed on a cluster computer with R version 4.0.2.
 The R scripts are designed such that the code is looped over every two-way feature set, using the loop identifier "r," in the code.
 The lists of two-way feature sets are saved separately to make the loop traceable: